Complement your Doctor of Pharmacy degree with a concentration in Public Health.

 Taking on the public health concentration is my way of growing my perspective on different cultures and communities, though through providing healthcare.
 While there are many unique areas to practice in pharmacy, my professors presented the public health concentration as a fulfilling opportunity to focus on issues like healthcare inequality, the distribution of medical sources, and world health crises.
 I’m excited to see how I, as a future pharmacist, can impact communities that equally deserve quality healthcare.
 The Nesbitt School of Pharmacy has inspired a humble way of practicing pharmacy and has proven that while small, can make a strong, positive impact to the local area. — Julie Nong, Pharmacy (P2)

-There are five required Public Health Concentration courses, and can be completed within the scope of the Pharm.D. program:
+There are five required Public Health Concentration courses, and these can be completed within the scope of the Pharm.D. program:

 PHA 564: Clinical Research and Design Honors - P1 spring semester